WAGES -- GENERAL SOURCES (all occupations and worker types)

 Teacher salaries by state, county and city.

-Because women's wages varied a great deal around the country in the 1910s, most data is reported by state.
-In addition to the state-by-state links below, see also the links above for school teachers, clothing manufacture and laundry work, as women workers were heavily concentrated in those areas as well.
+Because women's wages varied a great deal around the country in the 1910s, most wage data is reported by state.
+In addition to the state-by-state links below, see also the links above for school teachers, clothing manufacture and laundry work, as women workers were heavily concentrated in those jobs.
+See list of the most common occupations for women in 1910 and 1920, outside of agricultural work.

 Critical analysis of government methods for collecting and reporting wage data in the 1910s.